haoqichen20/phuego/docs/source/support_data.rst

 .. container::

-    The pre-made supporting data is deposited on `Zenodo <https://zenodo.org/record/8094690>`.
+    The pre-made supporting data is deposited on `Zenodo <https://zenodo.org/record/8094690>`__.
 We recommend using the
-    zenodo-get packages for downloading:
+    zenodo-get packages for downloading.
+Note that the dataset require ~15G storage.

     .. code-block:: bash